tkjenll/deadpendency/README.md

 <a href="https://deadpendency.com">deadpendency.com</a>

-This is public facing repo for raising bugs / feature requests.
+This is public facing repo for bugs / feature requests.
+Please up vote issues you care about.